ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

-5. Creating a table for character information by combining columns using INNER JOIN
+5. Creating a table to answer character specific questions by joining columns using the INNER JOIN operation

 ```sql